microsoft/hlsl-specs/proposals/templates/shader-model-feature-template.md

 ### Diagnostic Changes

 * What additional errors or warnings does this introduce?
-* What exisiting errors or warnings does this remove?
+* What existing errors or warnings does this remove?

 #### Validation Changes